OpenFabrics/sunfish_docs/Sunfish Doc.md

 Discovery of physical and logical resources accessible via the fabric is necessarily a fabric-specific operation.
 Fabric-specific requirements for the creation and interpretation of Redfish fabric objects are listed in Appendix TBD.

+## 4.8.
+Discovering Resources via Sunfish Core

+TBD

-# 5. Sunfish Hardware Agents
+# 5. Sunfish Agents

-TODO: Recap of Sunfish Agents as Fabric/Technology Specific Agents and how they map to management capabilities, APIs, ...
+This chapter defines the basic roles and responsibilities of a general Sunfish Agent.
+Detailed requirements for specific Redfish objects or properties, as well as requirements for specific fabrics are presented in Appendix A.

 ## 5.1.
 Common Roles, Responsibilities and Requirements
 The general nature of Agent duties are explained in the overview of Agents.
 The following is a partial list of key responsibilities of the fabric Agent Service vs the Sunfish Core Service.